GoogolMakesStuff/Snake/README.md

 - **Progressive difficulty** - game speeds up as you score more points

 ## How to Play
+1. Open **index.html** in the extracted folder

-1. Press **SPACE** to start the game
+2. Press **SPACE** to start the game
-2. Use **ARROW KEYS** to control the snake
+3. Use **ARROW KEYS** to control the snake
-3. Use **WASD KEYS** to comtrol the snake too
+4. Use **WASD KEYS** to comtrol the snake too
-4. Eat the red apples to grow and increase your score
+5. Eat the red apples to grow and increase your score
-5. Avoid hitting the walls or your own tail
+6. Avoid hitting the walls or your own tail
-6. Try to beat your high score!
+7. Try to beat your high score!

 ## Sound Effects